-- IAS 7 (amended) "Statement of Cash Flows" (amendments arising as a result of the disclosure initiative, effective for periods commencing on or after 1 January 2017). - The IASB completed its Annual Improvements 2014-2016 Cycle project December 2016.
-This project has amended a number of existing standards and interpretations effective for accounting periods commencing on or after 1 January 2017.
+- IFRS 2 (amended) "Share-based Payment" (amendments to clarify the classification and measurement of share-based payment transactions, effective for periods commencing on or after 1 January 2018); - IFRS 9, "Financial Instruments" (effective for periods commencing on or after 1 January 2018);

+In addition, the IASB completed its Annual Improvements 2014-2016 Cycle project in December 2016.
+This project has amended certain existing standards and interpretations effective for accounting periods commencing on or after 1 January 2018.